Mongolia – A Glimpse

-Located in the landlocked plateau between Russian Siberia and the plains of northern China., Mongolia makes a geographically and culturally dramatic impression.
-Within this enchanting country’s borders, you can experience boundless wonders of nature.
-Mongolia’s pristine of nature.
-Mongolia’s pristine mountains, unspoiled Gobi desert and sweeping grasslands are home to a vast natural heritage.
-The wildlife includes snow leopards, wild horses and camels, Gobi hears, wild sheep and goats, gazelles, antelope and more.
+Located in the landlocked plateau between Russian Siberia and the plains of northern China, Mongolia presents a geographically and culturally dramatic impression.
+Within this enchanting country’s borders, you can plan to enjoy boundless wonders of nature.
+Mongolia’s pristine mountains, unspoiled Gobi desert and sweeping grasslands are home to a vast natural heritage – snow leopards, wild horses and camels, Gobi bears, wild sheep and goats, antelope and more.
 The crystal clear rivers and astonishingly blue lakes are abundant with fish and hundreds of species of endemic and migrating birds.
-If you are in a search of a retreat or a creative charge, you will surely find it in the peace and serenity of Mongolia’s Buddhist culture and the warm traditions of the nomadic lifestyle.
+If you are in search of a retreat or a creative charge, you will surely find it in the peace and serenity of the Buddhist culture and rich heritage of the nomadic lifestyle.

 Mongolia’s total land area is 604,250 square miles.
-Covering an area of the size of Alaska, Mongolia is the fifth largest country in Asia and the seventeenth largest in the world.
-With a population of approximately 2.5 million, population density is only 3.6 persons per square mile.
+Covering an area of the size of Alaska, Mongolia is the fifth largest country in Asia and the seventeenth largest country in the world.
+With a population of approximately 2.8 million, the overall population density of the country is only 3.6 persons per square mile.
 The population is about evenly split between urban and rural dwellers.
 The country is divided into 21 provinces or aimags.
-The three largest cities are Ulaanbaatar, Darhan and Erdenet.
+Mongolia’s three largest cities include the capital, Ulaanbaatar, with a population of over million people, Darhan, and Erdenet.

-Based on Mongolia’s history, particularly the tales of Chingis Khan, visitors sometimes expect modern Mongolians to be rough, warlike, or event hostile towards strangers.
+Based on Mongolia’s history, particularly the tales of Chingis Khan, visitors sometimes tend to expect modern Mongolian to be unfriendly, or even hostile towards foreigners and strangers.
 Nothing could be further from the truth.
-The precarious and challenging nature of nomadic life have in fact shaped the need for the unique hospitality and genuine warmth extended to all travelers and pilgrims in Mongolia.
-Mongolians instinctively understand that the courtesy and welcome offered to a stranger today will surely be returned in the future.
+The precarious and challenging nature of nomadic life has in fact shaped the need for the unique hospitality and genuine warmth extended to all travelers and pilgrims.
+Mongolians understand instinctively the courtesy and welcome offered a stranger today would surely be repaid in the future.
 This concept is at the very root of Mongolia’s centuries-old culture.

 Buddhist Lamaism is undergoing a revival within Mongolia.
-Shamanism was also practiced in ancient Mongolia and its traditions remain a part of the culture today.
+Traditionally, Shamanism was also practiced in ancient Mongolia.